planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 to battle.
 Whenever Initiative  is in play, each point of Mettle they sacrifice grants them a bonus on their Attack Check .
-This has limits; one cannot spend more Mettle than their Motive, nor can they spend enough to lower Mettle below zero.
+This has limits; one cannot spend more Mettle than their MOTIVE, nor can they spend enough to lower Mettle below zero.

 {: .highlight }
 >-   **Surge:** spend Mettle to add a bonus to your Attack.